cloudfoundry/docs-dev-guide/deploy-apps/ruby-tips.html.md

 $ bundle install
 </pre>

-Create a worker (in app/workers) for sidekiq to carry out it's tasks;
+Create a worker (in app/workers) for Sidekiq to carry out its tasks:

 <pre class="terminal">
 $ touch app/workers/thing_worker.rb